supinzhen/100-Days-Of-Code/README.md

 # 2022/06/19 Day 21

 Add a key feature ,which can key logo and put it on the program, to my video switcher.

+# 2022/06/20 Day 22

+Learned how to turned part of the image into GaussianBlur, and how to show the histogram.